NYUAD-CRC/crc-docs/source/hpc/accounts/Account_New.rst

 6. Hit ``Submit``, you will be returned to the dashboard.
 Soon you and your sponsor (if applicable) will receive a confirmation email from IDM.
-7. (If you are not an NYU faculty) Ask your sponsor to approve as instructed here: :doc:`Approving New Account <Account_Approval>`
+7. (If you are not an NYU faculty) Ask your sponsor to approve as instructed here: :doc:`Approving New Account <account_approval>`
-8. Pass our online training for more computing resources. :doc:`Dalma Training <Dalma_Training>`.
+8. Pass our online training for more computing resources. :ref:`Dalma Training <training>`.
 Otherwise, you are not allowed to submit jobs.
 Your account will be activated within 2 working days.
 9. If you have any difficulties or questions, please contact us at dalma.admins@nyu.edu